UnityGuillaume/unityguillaume.github.io/index.md

 # Tutorial Labs

-This website is a personal repository of tutorial I wrote on multiple subjects during down/free time but haven't gone through the rigorous process of cleaning, proofreading, testing and improvement official [Unity Learn](https://learn.unity.com/) tutorials goes through.
+This website acts as a repository for tutorials and guide I may write on different subjects that haven't goes through the rigorous process of instructional design, testing and correction to become official tutorial onf the [Unity Learn](https://learn.unity.com/) website yet.
+Instead of them siting somewhere unseen, they may still help someone learn something new, so they are offered rough here (as in no one proof read my terrible english nor tested them to make them more streamlined)

 Those tutorials are all text tutorial (with accompanying images), and vary in levels, from sample of "how to x" for beginners to simple guide that help reading